MagyarMate/simpletest/readme.md

 1. Make sure the Docker Engine and Compose are installed.

-2. Download the latest ReportPortal Docker compose file from here.
+2. Download the latest Simpletest Docker compose file from here.
 You can make it by run the following command:

 ```bash
 curl -LO https://raw.githubusercontent.com/MagyarMate/simpletest/master/docker-compose.yml